RedHatQE/carbon/docs/users/faqs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The driving factor is the name field of the report block.
 You can narrow and
-restrict the search based on the pattern specified.
+restrict the search based on the shell pattern specified.

 For example, if you specify an artifact like *SampleTest.xml* but the artifact
 has been collected numerous times before its possible a list of the same file in